[UPDATED OCTOBER 2023]

 Draw the curtains and close the windows

 Try blocking out as much noise and light as possible by keeping windows closed and locked.
 This can help to muffle the sound of fireworks.
 Closing your curtains or replacing them with darker/heavier ones can also help to keep out any flashes of light associated with the “bang” of fireworks.

 Play some music or turn on the TV

 Part of the reason dogs find fireworks scary is because of the loud crashing noises they make.
 The sudden bang of fireworks can be masked or diluted by keeping a radio or TV on.
 Playing calm music, such as classical music, not only blocks out the noise of the fireworks but may also help them to relax.

 Remain calm yourself

 Animals are highly perceptive creatures and often notice if their humans are behaving unusually.
 They naturally notice when their paw-rents are upset, frightened or stressed.
 Following your dog around or being overly affectionate could cause them to feel nervous or confused if they aren’t used to this behaviour.
 You can reassure your pet by playing with their favourite toy, for example, but try to behave as normally as possible.
 The more you change your behaviour, the more anxious your dog may become.

 What to do if your dog still seems anxious

 Seek advice from a vet

-Scientifically-proven natural supplements can really help to calm your dog during firework season and all year round.
-Our YuCALM range helps to promote calmness and reduces anxiety, so this may be an option.
-It’s best to introduce the supplement in advance so your furry friend can have the best chance of staying calmer when the fireworks are lit.
+Nutritional supplements can help to calm your dog during fireworks season and all year round.
+Our YuMOVE Calming Care range, with scientifically backed ingredients, can help to promote calmness and reduce anxiety.
+It’s best to introduce a supplement in advance so your furry friend can have the best chance of staying calmer when the fireworks are lit.